Fields of moduli of three-point G-covers with cyclic p-Sylow, II: An Example of Wild Monodromy

 The second equation yields $\alpha \equiv 4 \pmod{5}$, and then the first equation yields $\beta \equiv 3 \pmod{5}$.
 But then $\alpha^5 + 5\beta^5 \equiv 24 + 5 \cdot 18 \equiv 14 \not \equiv 19 \pmod{25}$.
 So $\epsilon$ cannot exist, and we are done. \end{proof}

 \begin{remark} The example above is quite complicated, and is not generalizable in any meaningful way (for instance, it depends critically on having $p=5$).
 One hopes for easier examples, but they are difficult to come by.
-For instance, results of \cite[\S4.1]{Ob:fm} show that no examples of three-point $G$-covers with nontrivial wild monodromy can exist when $G$ is $p$-solvable and $m_G > 1$.
-So if one wants to find an easier example where $p$ does not divide the order of the center of $G$, one needs to look either at a group that is not $p$-solvable, or at a group of the form $G \cong H \rtimes \ints/p^n$, where the action of $\ints/p^n$ on $H$ is faithful. \end{remark}
+For instance, results of \cite[\S7.1]{Ob:fm} show that no examples of three-point $G$-covers with nontrivial wild monodromy can exist when $G$ is $p$-solvable and $m_G > 1$.
+So if one wants to find an easier example where $p$ does not divide the order of the center of $G$, one needs to look either at a group that is not $p$-solvable, or at a group where $m_G = 1$.
+By Burnside's theorem (see, e.g., \cite[Lemma 2.2]{Ob:vc}), having $m_G = 1$ implies that $G$ is of the form $G \cong H \rtimes \ints/p^n$, where the action of $\ints/p^n$ on $H$ is faithful. \end{remark}